dexter2o16/Discord-Bot/README.md

 # Discord Bot

-Multi-purpose Discord bot with moderation, music, and more.
+Multipurpose Discord bot with moderation, music, and more.
 ## Features
 - Music playback
 - Moderation tools